evandroeisinger/preview/README.md

 # [Preview](http://evandroeisinger.com/preview)

 It's a file preview app.
-Which returns the file content and info, so you can manipulate as you like before post to you server-side applcation.
+Which returns the file content and info, so you can manipulate as you like before posting to your server-side applcation.

 * Source: [https://github.com/evandroeisinger/preview](https://github.com/evandroeisinger/preview)
 * Homepage: [http://evandroeisinger.com/preview](http://evandroeisinger.com/preview)

 ## Usage

 Preview.js accepts any DOM element, it will add these elements listeners for drag and drop files (yes, multiple-files).
 But input elements work when a file is selected.
-After the files are dropped or selected, this files are process and returned through the callback functions, allowing for instantaneous viewing of their content and information.
+After the files being dropped or selected, they are processed and returned through the callback functions, allowing instantaneous viewing of their content and information.
 (Name, Type, Size, Etc.)

 ``` js
 // setup with all callback options